top of page

 Why This Matters for Professionals

 When you build homecare protocols for clients, you’re selecting actives for their specific benefits.
 If you’ve chosen glycolic acid for its resurfacing and hydrating properties, but the product’s formulation prevents it from working, results will be limited.
+Over time, clients lose trust in your recommendations and you as a therapist lose confidence in both yourself, and the brand.
+It really is a double whammy.

 How to Stay Ingredient-Savvy